 The ASD Research and Technology Commission (RTC) gathers companies’ experts to coordinate the long-term Research & Technology strategy.
 Taking in consideration the specificities of ASD sectors long and costly research cycles, the RTC analyses European research policies to promote industry’s longstanding experience in both incremental and disruptive Research and Innovation.

 The RTC is a priviligied interlocutor for the European institutions on Research.
 It voices the industry’s messages, notably in the perspective of the interim evaluation of European research program H2020 and the drafting of the subsequent program PF9.
 The RTC consists both of direct company members and National Associations' representatives.
-It is currently chaired by Mr Solly Side, Thales and vice-chaired by Mr Christian Picollet, Safran.
+It is currently chaired by Clive Scott from Leonardo and vice-chaired by Mr Uwe Hessler from Rolls-Royce and Mr Christian Picollet from Safran.